Lima Memorial Health System Logo

 Symptoms

 The breathing pattern of newborns is not always regular and may be called "periodic breathing."
-This pattern is even more likely in newborns born early (preemies).
-It consists of short episodes (about 3 seconds) of either shallow breathing or stopped breathing (apnea).
-These episodes are followed by periods of regular breathing lasting 10 to 18 seconds.
+This pattern is even more likely in newborns born early.
+It consists of episodes of either shallow breathing or short pauses in breathing lasting just a few seconds.
+These episodes are then followed by periods of regular breathing.
+This is generally considered a normal pattern and can be expected in less mature and even some full-term babies.
+However, the pattern of breathing, length of breathing pauses, and the age of the baby are both important when deciding if it needs to be further evaluated.

 Apnea episodes or "events" that last longer than 20 seconds are considered serious.
 The baby may also have a: